soviaakusuma/secore-template-2/README.md

 - copy secore-template from github
 - rename the source directory from src/main/com/inomial/template
+- change settings.gradle to set the project name
 - change mainClassName in build.gradle
 - replace $SERVICE in mkdocker
 - replace $SERVICE Dockerfile
+- update Jenkinsfile to change the project name
 - make microservice!

 I'm sure the template can be improved, if you use the tempalte and have time